NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 ```

 ## Scaling factors
 Time series data can store actual component values (for instance MW) or scaling factors (0 - 1 values).
-By default PowerSystems treats the values in the forecasts as physical units.
+By default PowerSystems treats the values in the time series data as physical units.
 In order to specify them as scaling factors, you must pass the accessor function that provides the multiplier value.
 This value must be passed into the forecast when you create it.

 Example: